Oscars best actor winner Anthony Hopkins honors Chadwick Boseman in speech

 "I am grateful to the Academy and thank you.
 I want to pay tribute to Chadwick Boseman who was taken from us far too early, and again, thank you all very much," he said.
 "I really did not expect this, so I feel very privileged and honored."

-Hopkins last Oscar win happened in 1992, for playing Hannibal Lector in Silence of the Lambs.
+Hopkins' last Oscar win happened in 1992, for playing Hannibal Lector in Silence of the Lambs.
+Sunday's win makes him the oldest best actor winner, but his visit to Wales meant he couldn't attend the event in LA, The Hollywood Reporter noted.

+Olivia Colman played Hopkins' daughter in The Father and got a best supporting actress nomination for her role.
+She was apparently meant to accept his award if he won, according to The Guardian, but presenter Joaquin Phoenix did so on his behalf.
+The ceremony then came to an abrupt end.